Urban lifestyle in an artists live/work space in Georgetown Artist Cooperative Building

 Experience the pinnacle of creative industrial-style living in Georgetown at the historic Sunny Arms Artist Cooperative, as amazing opportunity to own a piece of Seattle Real Estate.

 This expansive live/work loft at 707 S. Snoqualmie St. offers a quintessential New York-style warehouse feel with dramatic 12-foot ceilings and expansive walls of windows that flood the space with natural light.
+Your chance to dip your toe into Seattle real estate and grab your dream home!

 Watch a Walk-Through Tour by clicking on this Seattle Real Estate Video: